 - 1. Programs focused on individuals-Including programs designed to impart knowledge, change attitudes and beliefs, or teach skills.
 These programs focus on individual youth or adults (usually parents) but are almost always conducted with groups (e.g., classrooms, Boys & Girls Clubs, parent-teacher associations, members of a congregation).
-Also in this category are programs for offenders (e.g., youth charged with MIP or driving while intoxicated).
+Also in this category are programs for justice-involved individuals (e.g., youth charged with MIP or driving while intoxicated).
 Certain kinds of education and skills development were considered part of the environment, including training for alcohol sellers and servers, healthcare workers, public safety personnel, and others whose activities affect large numbers of people. - 2.
-Programs focused on the environment-Including programs that seek to alter physical, economic, and social environments which may be focused on entire populations (e.g., everyone in a state or community) or a sub-population (e.g., underage people, youth who drive).
+Programs focused on the environment-Including programs that seek to alter physical, economic, and social environments that may be focused on entire populations (e.g., everyone in a state or community) or a subpopulation (e.g., underage people, youth who drive).
 The main mechanisms for environmental change include state laws and local ordinances and their enforcement; institutional policies (e.g., enforcement priorities or prosecutorial practice, how alcohol is to be served at public events, carding everyone who looks younger than 35 years old, alcohol screening of all emergency room injury admissions); and changing norms.
 These changes are generally designed to decrease physical availability of alcohol (e.g., home delivery bans, retailer compliance checks), raise economic costs (e.g., drink special restrictions, taxation), and limit social availability (e.g., policies that affect the extent to which alcohol and people who use alcohol are visible in the community, such as banning alcohol in public places and at community events or banning outdoor alcohol advertising). - 3.
 Mixed-Includes programs where both individual and environmental approaches are a substantive part of the effort.
-Comprehensive prevention programs are a relevant example.
-Comprehensive prevention programs involve the achievement of multiple goals while engaging the community, family, and social environment. - 4.
+For example, community-wide prevention programs may employ multiple approaches, such as increased use of compliance checks, educational programs for youth, and media campaigns. - 4.
 Media campaigns-Includes campaigns conducted through television, radio, social media, and websites to provide information about underage drinking, promote social norms that discourage underage drinking, and increase awareness of underage drinking policies (e.g., social host laws).
 Media campaigns are often directed to specific audiences, including parents or college students, as well as to the general public.

-In total, 305 programs (87 percent of all programs) were described in sufficient detail to allow coding.
+In total, 300 programs (88 percent of all programs) were described in sufficient detail to allow coding.
 Results are presented in Exhibit 3.1.
-As shown, programs focused on individuals were over twice as common as programs focused on the environment.
-States tended to adopt either individual or environmental approaches in the programs they described, and 41 percent of the states that reported any programs that could be coded focused exclusively on one or the other.
+As shown, programs focused on individuals were more than twice as common as programs focused on the environment.
+States tended to adopt either individual or environmental approaches in the programs they described, and 59 percent of the states that reported any programs that could be coded focused exclusively on one or the other.